hao-lee/Graphvizer/README.md

 # Graphvizer

 `Graphvizer` is a `Graphviz` plugin for Sublime Text 3.
 It can simplify the process of writing `dot` files.
 You just need to edit your file and this plugin will render the image and refresh it in real time.
-If the syntax is invalid, the plugin will show you some error message.
+If the syntax is invalid, the plugin will show you some error messages.

 # Features